eldiestrogato/elearnio/README.md

 - Course's endpoints
     * GET /api/v1/courses.json # JSON response with all courses
     * GET /api/v1/courses/:id.json # JSON response with course by id
-    * POST /api/v1/courses.json # To create a new course.
+    * POST /api/v1/courses.json # To create new course.
 Send in params title,body,ID of it author, IDs of associated Learning Paths is optional.
-Data scheme in params:
+Data scheme example of params:
     ```
       {
           "course": {